pavel-paulau/perfdb/README.md

 		"p99.9": 76
 	}

-Please notice that Python is used for demonstration purpose only.
+Please note that Python is used for demonstration purpose only.

 **perfdb** provides class-based histograms as well: